Last Updated on

 What Causes Voice Changes in Pregnancy?

 From the time you become pregnant and until the birth of your baby, you may experience many changes.
 Where most of the metabolic, physiological and anatomical changes may subside after you deliver your baby, the same may not hold true for your pregnancy voice change.
-Here are some causes that may change the pitch, quality, perturbation rate of your voice during pregnancy:
+Here are some causes that may change the pitch, quality and perturbation rate of your voice during pregnancy:

 1. Swelling of Your Vocal Chords